fasrc/helmod/doc/INSTALL.md

 ### Spider cache

-lmod features optional caching of the modulefile hierarchy to make spider and avail faster; fasrcsw enables this.
+lmod features optional caching of the modulefile hierarchy to make spider and avail faster; HeLmod enables this.
-Updates of the cache happen during the fasrcsw app build process, therefore no cron job or other automatic update mechanism is necessary.
+Updates of the cache happen during the HeLmod app build process, therefore no cron job or other automatic update mechanism is necessary.

 ### Module usage logging

-fasrcsw includes a hook for logging module load events to a MySQL database.
+HeLmod includes a hook for logging module load events to a MySQL database.
 To use this, create a MySQL database using [$FASRCSW_PROD/modulehook/modulestats.sql](../modulehook/modulestats.sql), and create a file `$FASRCSW_PROD/modulehook/.my.cnf.modulelogger` with the host, database name, and credentials for connecting to it.
 Finally, tell lmod to use this hook by adding the following to `lmod.sh` and `lmod.csh`, respectively, filling in the value of FASRCSW_PROD: